ManaManaFramework/manamana/README.md

 **Step 1: Write Requirements**

-Writes a requirements file using the Requirements Syntax and save it under the `requirements/` directory.
+Write a requirements file using the Requirements Syntax and save it under the `requirements/` directory.
 For example:

 ```
 Create Tickets